 Tutor of: SAT, ACT, MCAT, Creative Writing Workshop; AP English Language and Composition, AP English Literature and Composition, Writing Instruction

-M.F.A. (in progress) in Creative Writing at Stony Brook Southampton.
+M.F.A. in Creative Writing from Stony Brook Southampton.

 B.A. in Film Studies and English from Wesleyan University.